The following routine veterinary services and spay/neuter surgeries are offered, by appointment, at low cost and no cost rates:

 - Keep your dog on leash with lower activity while surgery heals

 Spay/neuter surgeries are the single most important gift you can give your pet and animal welfare community!
 These surgeries have important and long lasting health benefits and are the most efficient way to reduce pet overpopulation which contributes to millions of healthy pets to be euthanized each year.

 Mountain Humane launched our spay/neuter program in 2006 to help cut down the number of stray animals in Blaine County.
 Since then we have performed over 9,000 surgeries and reduced our stray population by more than 40%.
-Mountain Humane currently offers free spay/neuter services to citizens of Blaine County with additional opportunities for our rural neighbors.
+Mountain Humane currently offers low cost and free spay/neuter services to citizens of Blaine County with additional opportunities for our rural neighbors.